SeekNet: Improved Human Instance Segmentation and Tracking via Reinforcement Learning Based Optimized Robot Relocation: Experiment and Results

-As mentioned earlier, we use {\algoname}for improving the existing algorithms for pre-screening COVID-19 symptoms.
-We perform the experiment similar to our Embodied Human Detection \& Segmentation routine explained above, with the exception that we focus on the COVID-19 symptom detection confidence instead of the human detection confidence.
-As explained in section \ref{sec:intro}, we use an ensemble of algorithms that screens for COVID-19 symptoms from a multitude of sensors.
-In table \ref{tab:covidres}, we report the learning from our experiment.
-We see that similar to our embodied human detection experiment, we see significant boost COVID-19 screening confidence when using our algorithm.
-It is important to note that we still use amodal human detection pipeline to detect and target human for COVID-19 symptom screening.
+As mentioned earlier, we experiment {\algoname} for tracking and monitoring humans for visual markers of air-borne diseases in indoor environments.
+We perform the experiment similar to our Embodied Human Detection \& Segmentation routine explained above, with the exception that we focus on individuals with markers of air-borne diseases instead of just human detection.
+We use an ensemble of off-the-shelf algorithms that screens for markers of infectious disease such as flu, cough, cold, and fever.
+The results are reported in table \ref{tab:covidres}.
+We see significant potential in using \algoname~to passively screen for such visual markers to prevent the spread of such air-borne infections.
+It is important to note that we still use an amodal human detection pipeline to detect and target human symptom screening.